docker/app/integrations/intellij/README.md

 # Building the plugin

-Run `gradlew build` in the plugins/intellij directory.
+Run `./gradlew build` in the plugins/intellij directory.
 This will create a jar with the plugin binary in the `build/lib` directory.

 # Installing the plugin

 Follow instructions here: https://www.jetbrains.com/help/idea/installing-plugin-from-disk.html

+The plugin requires that the `docker-app` tool is in your `$PATH`.

 # Using the plugin